anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Proxy.
 The CoAP Join Proxy is a mesh neighbor of the Pledge and can relay a DTLS session originating from a Pledge with only link-local addresses to a Registrar which is not a mesh neighbor of the Pledge.

-This document defines a allows for a constrained Pledge to securely communicate via a constrained Join Proxy with a Registrar.
+This document defines a solution for a constrained Pledge to securely communicate with a Registrar via a discovered CoAP Join Proxy.

 --- middle